+0 Score change

 Compliant Acceptable with concerns Breach or serious slippage

-• The negotiation with management is a critical compliance test — maintaining your legal framework under pressure is the job, not the obstacle to the job.
+• The negotiation with management is the compliance test — holding the legal frame under pressure is the job.

-• Retaliation under Art.
-19 includes subtle organisational behaviours — timing is everything when burden of proof is reversed.
+• Art.
+19 retaliation includes subtle organisational behaviours — timing is everything when the burden is reversed.

-• An SBAR that is 75% right is not a 75% SBAR — in a contested proceeding it is read at the weakest panel, not the strongest.
+• A 75%-right SBAR isn't a 75% SBAR — in contested proceedings it's read at the weakest panel.

 Month 3 · Day 92 · External Complaint Filed